dundalek/liz/README.md

 ## Design principles

-- Create 1:1 mapping, everything expressible in Zig should be expressible in Liz, otherwise it can be considered a bug.
+- Create 1:1 mapping, everything expressible in Zig should be expressible in Liz, or can be considered a bug.
 - If a Zig feature maps cleanly to Clojure then use the Clojure variant and name.
 - If the mapping conflicts then use the Zig vocabulary.